chrisadkin/introduction-to-terraform/tutorial-02/README.md

 # Objectives

 - Demonstrate the use of variables with Terraform configurations.
-- Demonstrate the use of Terraform workspaces
+- Demonstrate the use of Terraform workspaces.

 # Instructions